Beyond imposter syndrome: the self-worth wound holding businesswomen back

 In fact one of the strongest signs that your self-leadership practices are building your self-worth is noticing what happens when something does go wrong.

-When your foundations are built on shaky ground, a difficult client, a launch that didn't fly, a proposal that was turned down, or a quiet revenue month can send you into a full self-worth spiral.
-With a stronger foundation, those same events are still disappointing (you’re only human afterall) but they’re not devastating.
-You can hold the disappointment without turning it into evidence.
+When your foundations are built on shaky ground, a difficult client, a launch that didn't go as well as you planned, a proposal that was turned down, or a quiet revenue month can send you into a full self-worth spiral.
+With a stronger foundation, those same events are still disappointing (you’re only human after all) but they’re not devastating.
+You can hold the disappointment without turning it into evidence of your not-ever-enoughness.

-The shift from performing for to partnering with your clients describes my experience with this transition.
+The shift from performing for to partnering with your clients describes this transition.

 And perhaps most importantly for sparky-brained women: when your foundations become solid, you stop needing external validation quite so much.
 It becomes the icing on the cake, sweetly enjoyable, but not the cake itself.